inspaya/istemlabs/_courses/software-engineering-beginner-course-II.md

 ## Duration

-This course runs for a total duration of ….. hours (.... paid hours + 1 FREE hour).
+This course runs for a total duration of 11 hours (10 paid hours + 1 FREE hour).

 ## Prerequisites

-To participate in this course, students only need to be familiar with how to operate a computer system, use the input devices such as keyboard and mouse, as well as be familiar with how to access information on the Internet.
+To participate in this course, students must demonstrate competence in the following concepts:

+1. Using the command line/terminal/shell
+1. Using a text editor and/or I.D.E
+1. Using Git (i.e. everyday) commands and setting up a repository on Github.com, Bitbucket.org, Gitlab.com or similar cloud-based VCS platform.
+1. Building a functional website with HTML, CSS and JavaScript
+1. Deploying web applications or sites

 ## Certification